-The Garda Síochána Inspectorate is wholly funded by the Department of Justice and Equality to meet pay and non- pay expenditure requirements.
-This funding forms part of the Voted expenditure (Vote 24) of the Department of Justice and Equality and as such the Department’s Secretary General is the Accounting Officer.
+The Garda Síochána Inspectorate is wholly funded by the Department of Justice to meet pay and non- pay expenditure requirements.
+This funding forms part of the Voted expenditure (Vote 24) of the Department of Justice and as such the Department’s Secretary General is the Accounting Officer.
 The Inspectorate observes the objectives and procedures governing the funding of the Inspectorate as provided for in its oversight agreement with the Department.

 The table below shows the total expenditure incurred by the Inspectorate in 2019 broken down by pay and non-pay.